skip to content

 The list of publications retrieved by Google Scholar can be found here.

-Calendar showing free slots for PtII supervisions 2021-22:
+Calendar showing free slots for PtII supervisions for 2023-24: